ATSU School of Osteopathic Medicine AZ

 Becoming an osteopathic physician

 It requires dedication and vision.
-The ATSU-SOMA DO program is designed for students with a heart for community service, with open, inquiring minds.
+The ATSU-SOMA DO program is designed for students with a heart for community service and open, inquiring minds.
 Students who attend ATSU-SOMA will be well prepared to think osteopathically, diagnose accurately, work well in teams, demonstrate compassion, and effect change in the community through action research.
 Students achieve success through rigorous academics, accessible, dedicated faculty, a culture of peer collaboration, contextual clinic experiences, and community oriented primary care research.
-An interesting, challenging program provides a well-rounded experience.